YounesB-McGill/modeling-assistant/modelingassistant/corpus_descriptions/README.md

 > Is this the best way to model this concept?

-Level 3: Text response:
+Level 3: Parametrized response:

-> Use an intermediate class instead of an n-ary association.
+> Use an intermediate ${inst_cls} class instead of an n-ary association.

 Level 4: Resource response with Reference: